-Notes to the Financial Statements (Continued) Year ended September 30, 2022
+Notes to the Financial Statements (Continued) September 30, 2023 (Expressed in Jamaican dollars unless otherwise indicated)

 (c) Market risk:

 Market risk is the risk that changes in market prices, such as interest rate and foreign exchange rates, will affect the company's income or the value of its financial instruments.
 The objective of market risk management is to manage and control market risk exposures within acceptable limits, while optimising the return on risk.